 Some people on message boards do this in an attempt to prove how indispensable they are.
 You've probably come by more than a few of those "Leaving the fandom, back in five minutes!" types.
 This is especially prominent in MMORPG message boards whenever a game takes a turn that a player does not like.
 Of course, many Free-2-Play games subvert this by usually saying "I quit" posts are not allowed and they are free to come back at any time.

 And then there are people who fake their deaths and return as (often badly disguised) sock puppets to grieve and pile on the "posthumous" praise.

-In late days of People's Republic of Poland, after introduction of martial law many people of media decided to quit their well paid jobs as way of protest against the regime.
-Because of scale it was an additional hit to the image of government.
-However, system ultimate collapse was caused mostly by ineffectiveness of commanded economy.
+In the late days of People's Republic of Poland, after the introduction of martial law, many people in the media decided to quit their (well-paid jobs) as way of protest against the regime.
+Because of the scale it was an additional hit to the image of the government.